adrian-mezei/awsome-chat/README.md

 # rebuild and emit the synthesized CloudFormation template
 $ npm run cdk-synth

+# rebuild and destroy the CloudFormation stack
+$ npm run cdk-destroy

 # bootstrap your AWS account if required and you have not done it before
 $ npm run cdk-bootstrap